YiMihi/elm-with-jwt/authentication-in-elm-adding-authentication.md

 var lock = new Auth0Lock(<YOUR_CLIENT_ID>, <YOUR_CLIENT_DOMAIN>);
 ```

-Next we need to set up the JS necessary to instantiate the Elm application with flags and ports to interoperate with the lock widget and `localStorage`.
-We'll request a stored profile and token and use those to recreate an object that matches the record we'll use in the `Auth0.elm` module for a `LoggedInUser`.
-We then create ports to show the lock widget and log out, adding and removing items from local storage accordingly.
+Next we'll set up the JS to instantiate the Elm application with flags and ports to interoperate with the lock widget and `localStorage`.
+We'll request a stored profile and token and if available, we'll recreate an object that matches the record we'll use in the `Auth0.elm` module for a `LoggedInUser`.
+Then we'll create ports to show the lock widget and perform logout, adding and removing items from local storage accordingly.

 ### Auth0 Module